 Manitoba Book Jam (online)

-A selection of invited writers are each given five minutes to read with our musical guest providing “half-time” entertainment.
-Prepare a snack, pour a favourite bevvie and join us for a lively hour of entertainment.
+Our selection of invited writers are each given five minutes to read with our musical guest providing “half-time” entertainment.
+Prepare a snack, pour a favourite bevvy and join us for a lively hour of entertainment.

 Entrance is free, but please consider purchasing our guest authors’ books through the links provided.

 The event will be broadcast on Facebook Live on our Manitoba Book Jam page .
 Our registered Zoom audience members will be entered in a draw for a McNally Robinson Booksellers gift certificate.